Eric Haase Player Props: Tigers vs. White Sox

 Eric Haase At The Plate

-- Haase is batting .248 with five doubles, two home runs and 11 walks.
+- Haase has five doubles, two home runs and 13 walks while hitting .229.

-- He has hit a long ball in two of 39 games played this season, and in 1.4% of his plate appearances.
+- In 43 games played this year, he has hit a homer in only two of them.

-- Haase has driven in a run in seven games this season (17.9%), including three games with more than one RBI (7.7%).
-He has also driven home three or more of his team's runs in one contest.
+- Haase has picked up an RBI in 18.6% of his games this season, with two or more RBI in 7.0% of his games.
+He has also plated three or more runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.